PEXANE2/azure-docs.tr-tr/articles/hdinsight/hadoop/apache-hadoop-hive-pig-udf-dotnet-csharp.md

     (2019-07-15 16:43:25 SampleClass7 [DEBUG] detail for id 1475865947)
     ```

-5. Pig `exit` çıkmak için kullanın.
+5. `exit`Pig çıkmak için kullanın.

 ## <a name="next-steps"></a>Sonraki adımlar